-Single-sourcing has been long-established as one of the core principals of modern technical and user documentation: create and manage your content in a database and make it easy to publish and distribute multiple variants and formats.
+Single-sourcing has been long-established as one of the core principles of modern technical and user documentation: create and manage your content in a database and make it easy to publish and distribute multiple variants and formats.
 It’s a brilliant approach: enabling consistency, improving time to market, simplifying change management and increasing productivity.
 And the more products, content and documents you have, the more powerful it gets.

 To put it mildly, it can be a nightmare.
 The linguistic concerns of translation are joined by new ones, related to file organisation.
 Grammar differences between languages make using variables a lot more complicated.
 Using conditions stops being that simple as well.
 Basically, there are quite a few traps to be aware of.
 How do you avoid them?
+Here are some tips for content localization.

 Make the content easy to translate